 On the way to Coober Pedy, we stayed on the east side.
 This is where the small main town is and also home to the Wadlata Outback Centre.

-Or, if you prefer to book through Agoda, simply click the picture below.
+Or, if you prefer to book through Agoda, simply click the picture below – which also shows you what the rooms look like.

 We ended up in the busy looking Tassie Tavern as it had seats outside so we could watch the world go by, and finished the evening with a pretty good seafood pasta at its attached restaurant.